 Submitting Your Application

 - Submit your application beginning in August through your VIP account or the Common App.

-- For admission, we require: your application, GPA, ACT or SAT scores, and one short-answer essay.
+- For admission, we require: your application, Self-Reported Academic Record (SRAR) and one short-answer essay.
 Optional items: ACT/SAT Test scores, recommendations, personal statement.

 - For admission, we consider: rigor of your high school curriculum and difficulty of senior-level coursework, extracurricular or leadership activities and awards, special talents or skills, personal statement (optional), and letters of recommendation (optional).

 - The essay is a short-answer question (2 to 3 paragraphs or 250-500 words), while your supporting statement can be a longer response for sharing details about your experiences and interests.